Brody's Human Pharmacology - Elsevier eBook on VitalSource (Retail Access Card), 5th Edition

 55 Adjuvant Antineoplastic Drugs

-Lynn Wecker, PhD, Distinguished University Professor, Departments of Psychiatry and Behavioral Medicine and Molecular Pharmacology and Physiology, Director, Laboratory of Neuropsychopharmacology, USF College of Medicine, Tampa, FL, Lynn Crespo, PhD, Professor, Department of Medical Education Assistant Dean of Undergraduate Medical Education, University of Central Florida College of Medicine, Orlando, FL, George Dunaway, PhD, Professor, Department of Pharmacology, Southern Illinois University School of Medicine, Springfield, IL, Carl Faingold, Department of Pharmacology, Southern Illinois University School of Medicine, Springfield, USA and Stephanie Watts, PhD, Professor, Department of Pharmacology and Toxicology, Michigan State University, East Lansing, MI
+Lynn Wecker, PhD, Distinguished University Professor, Departments of Psychiatry and Behavioral Medicine and Molecular Pharmacology and Physiology, Director, Laboratory of Neuropsychopharmacology, USF College of Medicine, Tampa, Florida, Lynn Crespo, PhD, Professor, Department of Medical Education Assistant Dean of Undergraduate Medical Education, University of Central Florida College of Medicine, Orlando, FL, George Dunaway, PhD, Professor, Department of Pharmacology, Southern Illinois University School of Medicine, Springfield, IL, Carl Faingold, Department of Pharmacology, Southern Illinois University School of Medicine, Springfield, USA and Stephanie Watts, PhD, Professor, Department of Pharmacology and Toxicology, Michigan State University, East Lansing, MI